Community Care

 Community Transport

-The Community Transport Program provides a safe, friendly and reliable service for residents who may find public or private transport difficult.
+Provides a safe, friendly and reliable door-to-door service for residents who may find public or private transport difficult.
+Services run on a fixed timetable to locations such as shopping centres, seniors clubs, the Peninsula Aquatic Recreation Centre, exercise programs and Frankston Library.

 Services transitioning to new providers